 3. You will feel enriched

 A career abroad will give you the opportunity to practice and learn a new language.
 Also living in a different culture and environment will teach you to see life from a different perspective.
 It’s a great way to connect and become the best of friends with people from all over the world.
-Due to my work experience abroad, I have gained amazing friends from Spain, Germany, France, Italy, Russia, Czech-republic, Hungary and more.
+Due to my work experience abroad, I have gained amazing friends from Spain, Germany, France, Italy, Russia, the Czech Republic, Hungary and more.

 Travel is the only thing that makes you richer ~ Unknown